 Prior to his election to the Board, Runner served twelve years in the State Legislature.
 As a thoughtful conservative, his legislative priorities included improving the economy, business growth, education excellence, and public safety for all Californians.
 As a member of the Senate Revenue and Taxation Committee, Runner consistently led the fight against tax increases and supported tax relief for families and businesses.

-Mr. Runner and his wife, Senator Sharon Runner, are the authors of Jessica's Law, which was passed by more than 70 percent of California voters in November 2006.
+Mr. Runner and his late wife, Senator Sharon Runner, authored Jessica's Law, which was passed by more than 70 percent of California voters in November 2006.
 It created some of the toughest and most comprehensive sex offender management and control laws in the nation.

 He also authored the well-known California Amber Alert, which has resulted in more than 200 successful reunions of children with their parents, as well as California's Blue Alert, which uses Amber Alert technology when a peace officer has been killed, seriously wounded or assaulted with a deadly weapon and the suspect has fled the scene.